ColtDS/NCS_LLM_MySQL_DB/README.md

 We will build an LLM based question and answer system that will use following,

-    OPEN AI LLM
-    Hugging face embeddings
+Features
+    Natural Language Interface: Users can ask questions in natural language to retrieve data from the MySQL database.
+    Integration with OpenAI LLM: Utilizes OpenAI's language models for processing and understanding queries.
+    Hugging Face Embeddings: Leverages Hugging Face's powerful embeddings for language understanding.
-    Streamlit for UI
+    Streamlit UI: Provides an easy-to-use web interface for interaction.
-    Langchain framework
+    Langchain Framework: Utilizes the Langchain framework for efficient language model operations.
-    Chromadb as a vector store
+    ChromaDB: Employs ChromaDB as a vector store for managing data.
-    Few shot learning
-    In the UI, store manager will ask questions in a natural language and it will produce the answers
+    Few-Shot Learning: Incorporates few-shot learning techniques for enhanced performance.